SaraUmut/ROS_Basics/First_ROS_Program.md

 In this file you will learn the following:
-* create workspace
+* create a workspace
-* creating ROS package
+* creat a ROS package
-* creating ROS node
+* create a ROS node
 ---------------------

 1. **create workspace**: create a catkin workspace. catkin is the official build system for ROS, it is needed to build ROS applications.